BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 .. note::
  Be sure you want to delete the component.
 You can not undo the deletion.

-To delete a component, click the Delete icon in the component header:
+To delete a component:

+#.
+Click the Delete icon in the component header:

 .. image:: ../Images/unit-delete.png
   :alt: Image of a unit with Delete icon circled

-Click the Delete icon.
-Then confirm the deletion.
+2. When you receive the confirmation prompt, click **Yes, delete this component**.

 After you delete a component, the component remians visible to students until you :ref:`publish the unit<Publish a Unit>`.